MohammadAkbari/MohammadAkbari.github.io/index.md

 ## You have to learn to keep emotions out of the equation and maintain objectivity.

 ## If fifty million people say something foolish, it is still foolish. ―  W. Somerset Maugham.

+## Iron Cross of project management.Good, fast, cheap, done: Pick any three you like.